trien-hong/EventTracking/README.md

 # Update
 There are currently 3 different versions of this web app.
 One using Django REST framework with ReactJS (single-page application), one using Django (with templates), and one using Flask (with templates).
-All versions use PostgreSQL as the database.
+All versions use PostgreSQL for the database.

+This is based on a client-server architecture.
+The client is sending request (GET, POST, PUT, DELETE, etc.) to the server.
+The server is then returning back JSON data and/or status codes.
+The front-end will process the data from the back-end in some meaningful way for the end-user.

 For the most updated version it will be Django REST framework with ReactJS (single-page application).
 Django (with templates) and Flask (with templates) version is quite outdated.
 I will no longer update the Django/Flask version anymore.